 - Advanced features: Mobile devices are equipped with numerous advanced features (such as GPS, barcode scanning, etc.).
 For instance, GPS options can help researchers monitor a patient’s location and activities in a study in which activity levels are used as an endpoint.
 BYOD gives access to reports which are available in different formats (e.g., PDF) across different devices (e.g., Android).
 While clinicians can access biomedical research to provide support, users can connect their devices with other wellness and fitness wearables.

 Challenges in the implementation of BYOD: Although BYOD is increasing in popularity, there are a few challenges researchers need to overcome in order to implement BYOD in clinical trials (Marshall, 2014).
-Researchers need to create a good study design, taking in account patient rapport, data accuracy, and technical aspects (e.g., screen size).
+Researchers need to create a good study design, taking into account patient rapport, data accuracy, and technical aspects (e.g., screen size).
 Factors, such as lack of a mobile device, demographics, reimbursement, and IT use support, should also be considered.
 Note that one of the major concerns is data security and HIPAA regulations.